The Navy Would Like To Apologize That One Of Its Pilots Drew A Penis In The Sky

 "The Navy apologizes for this irresponsible and immature act," Lt.
 Cmdr.
 Leslie Hubbell told BuzzFeed News.
 Hubbell also confirmed the crew had been grounded for the stunt.

-"We hold our aircrews to the highest standards, and we do find this absolutely unacceptable," said the Navy in another statement.
+"We hold our aircrews to the highest standards, and we do find this absolutely unacceptable," the Navy said in another statement.

 "There was zero training value in that maneuver and we’re holding the crew accountable."